fenago/ml-scikit-keras-tensorflow/labs/lab_12.md

 -   As always, for performance reasons, you should prefer a vectorized implementation whenever you can, rather than using loops.

 It's time to sum up!
-In this chapter we started with a brief overview of TensorFlow, then we looked at TensorFlow's low-level API, including tensors, operations, variables, and special data structures.
+In this lab we started with a brief overview of TensorFlow, then we looked at TensorFlow's low-level API, including tensors, operations, variables, and special data structures.
 We then used these tools to customize almost every component in tf.keras.